lucaghislo/GAPS_charge_scan/README.md

 ### Usage

 Once launched, the script requires to input the **complete filepath** of the necessary files required to compute the charge scan (or threshold scan).
 The filepath can be supplied either sorrounded by single ('') or double ("") quotation marks, but can also be written without.
+The program check for user input correctness and, in case it is not, the program asks for user input again.

 #### Charge scan (or threshold scan) filepath